 By talking about how you are protecting them, you help your kids understand the importance.
 You can also talk about the dangers they may face online, and how best to deal with them – like telling you about cyberbullying, grooming or general threats that make them feel uncomfortable.

-Talking about online dangers helps to satisfy kids’ natural curiosity too, helping to convince them not to go looking for trouble online.
+Talking about online dangers helps to satisfy kids’ natural curiosty too, helping to convince them not to go looking for trouble online.

-You can get started with content filtering right now – get PANDA Dome now and see how easy it is to protect your family online.
+You can get started with content filtering right now – Contact Us to see how easy it is to protect your family online.